-If an employee, student, or guest needs assistance in evacuating the building, notify an emergency evacuation coordination team member immediately upon your exit from the building.
+If an employee, student, or guest with a mobility impairment or using a wheelchair needs assistance in evacuating the building, notify an emergency evacuation coordination team member immediately upon your exit from the building.
 Follow the established procedures outlined elsewhere in this document.